Fast Verifying Proofs of Propositional Unsatisfiability via Window Shifting: Introduction

 It has been reported that SAT solvers, even some of the best, have had bugs, even during competitions \cite {DRAT,SAT:bug,SpyBug}.
 Consequently, the robustness and correctness of SAT solvers are receiving more and more attention.
 Validating refutation proofs produced by SAT solvers is regarded as one of the most effective approaches to verifying their robustness and correctness.
 In recent years, SAT competitions have begun to check the proof of unsatisfiability emitted by SAT solvers.
 As far as we know, the existing proof checkers have proven to be very slow.
 The verification time often exceeds the proof generation time.
 For example, in the SAT Competition 2016, the verification and solving times were limited to 20000 and 5000 seconds, respectively.
 Even so, there were still many proofs that were not verified \cite {sc16}.
 This leads to difficulty in identifying whether it is the solver or the proof checker that is buggy.
 Therefore, how to speed up a proof checker is a problem deserving of study.

+In 2017, Cruz-Filipe et al. presented a new format, called GRIT (Generalized Resolution Trace) \cite{GRIT:17}, and then extended further it to the LRAT (Linear RAT) \cite{LRAT:17} format.
+In the same year, Lammich extended also GRIT.
+Lammich's format is called GRAT \cite{GRAT:17}, which is essentially the same as LRAT.
+Compared with the DRAT proof format, GRIT and LRAT are fast, but it is difficult for a SAT solver to output GRIT or LRAT proofs, especially for various SAT simplification procedures.
+Furthermore, figuring out a resolution order needs extra work.
+GRIT and LRAT are essentially a variant of TraceCheck dependency graphs.
+In general, the TraceCheck format proof is extremely long.
+In the worst case, it is exponential in the size of the conflict graph \cite{RUP,BIGsize}.
+This is also the fatal drawback of GRIT and LRAT.

 The focus of this paper is different from that of DRAT-trim \cite {DRAT}, which focuses on extending the proof formats from DRUP to DRAT, such that proofs emitted by SAT solvers containing solving techniques such as extended resolution and blocked clause addition \cite {BCE:99}, can be verified.
 Rather, it is on speeding up existing proof checkers via a technique based on window shifting.
 This new technique can efficiently verify proofs that are emitted by tree-search-based SAT solvers but not verified by DRAT-trim.
+The proof checker based on the new technique is called TreeRat.
+It not only is fast but also can output TraceCheck dependency graphs.
+Our TraceCheck format is consistent with the LRAT format.
+For detailed LRAT formats, see \cite{LRAT:17}.